What you need to know

 What is the best diet for a budgerigar?

-The basic diet of a budgerigar is mainly canary seed and millet.
+The basic diet of a budgerigar is primarily comprised of canary seed and millet.
 You can find ready-made mixes in the supermarket; as we mentioned, the budgie is a very common pet bird.

 It is also essential to add a cuttlefish bone or a piece of calcium, and from experience, we recommend the former.
 Learn all about its nutritional properties here.